 The Bauhaus’s influences on 20th century architecture, art and design are many and varied and it remains omnipresent in all kinds of realms and in the most disparate regions of the world.
-With the photo campaign ‘The world sees Bauhaus’, we invite you to show this diversity in your own images: Where, who or what is the Bauhaus today?
+With the photo campaign “The world sees Bauhaus”, we invite you to show this diversity in your own images: Where, who or what is the Bauhaus today?
 Where has the Bauhaus left its mark in our daily lives?
-What does it inspire?
+What does it inspire in you?
 To what degree does it still polarize?
-Why is the centenary a reason to celebrate, scrutinize or (re)discover the Bauhaus?
+Why is the centenary a reason to celebrate, scrutinize or (re)discover the Bauhaus? it?

-For fans of creative experiments or DIY, the stencil is as well available to download: download the PDF, print, glue to stiff card and carefully cut out the 100 – this works best with a cutter.
+For fans of creative experiments or DIY, the stencil is also available for download: download the PDF above, print, glue it on some sturdy cardboard and carefully cut out the 100 – this works best with a cutter.

 For the more digital-oriented amongst you, we’re currently working on the app for your phone, which will make sharing even more fun, and be available here soon.